Floquet breathers in a modulated nonlinear lattice: Physical system and dynamical equations

 \section{Physical system and dynamical equations}

-In this section we derive from physical laws the dynamical equations.
+In this section, we derive from physical laws the system dynamical equations.
 A sketch of the physical model is shown in Fig.\,\ref{fig_cantilevers}.
 The variable $u_n$ measures the horizontal deviation of the cantilever tip with respect to its equilibrium position.
 The vertical distance between the electromagnet and the cantilever tip is $y_n$, therefore, the position vector of the tip with respect to the electromagnet is $\vec r_n=u_n\hat{e}_x+y_n\hat{e}_y$, with equilibrium position $\vec r_{n,0}=d_0\hat{e}_y$, and modulus $r_n=\sqrt{u_n^2+y_n^2}$.
-Within the formulation of magnetic charges, analogous to the Coulomb law, the magnetic force is given by $\vec {\cal F} (\vec r_n)=\fracc{1}{4\pi\mu_0}\fracc{m_p m_e}{r_n^2}\hat{r}_n$ \,\cite{griffithselectro2024} with $m_p$ and $m_e$ the magnetic charges of the permanent magnet and the electromagnet, respectively, and $\hat{r}_n$ the unitary vector in the direction of $\vec r_n$.
-Assuming small cantilever angles, $y_n\simeq d_0$ and the horizontal force component per unit mass becomes
+Within the formulation of magnetic charges, analogous to the Coulomb law, the magnetic force is given by $\vec {\cal F} (\vec r_n)=\fracc{1}{4\pi\mu_0}\fracc{m_p m_e}{r_n^2}\hat{r}_n$,\cite{griffithselectro2024} with $m_p$ and $m_e$ the magnetic charges of the permanent magnet and the electromagnet, respectively, and $\hat{r}_n$ the unitary vector in the direction of $\vec r_n$.
+Assuming small cantilever angles, $y_n\simeq d_0$, the horizontal force component per unit mass becomes

-The force must obviously depend on the current $I_{EM}$ of the electromagnet.
-The first factor in Eq.(\ref{eq:horF}) can be identified with an interaction coefficient (per unit mass, $\chi (I_{EM})$, which may be alternatively expressed as a function of the driving current $I_{EM}$ as $\chi (I_{EM})=\chi_0+\chi_1 I_{EM}$.
-The constant term $\chi_0$ in the interaction coefficient is due to the ferromagnetic core of the electromagnet, while the variable term $\chi_1$ is due to the magnetic field created by the current of the electromagnet.Note that $\chi_0<0$, corresponding to the attraction of the ferromagnet and $\chi_1$ depends on the polarity of the current, which is such that in this work $\chi_1$ is also negative.
-The current consists of a DC and a modulated AC components, i.e.,
+The strength of the magnetic force is controlled by the current $I_{EM}$ of the electromagnet.
+The first factor in Eq.\,(\ref{eq:horF}) can be identified with an interaction coefficient (force per unit mass), $\chi (I_{EM})$, which may be alternatively expressed as a function of the driving current $I_{EM}$ as $\chi (I_{EM})=\chi_0+\chi_1 I_{EM}$.
+The constant term $\chi_0$ in the interaction coefficient is due to the ferromagnetic core of the electromagnet, while the variable term $\chi_1$ is due to the magnetic field created by the current of the electromagnet.
+Note that $\chi_0<0$, corresponding to an attractive force, and $\chi_1$ depends on the polarity of the current, which is such that in this work $\chi_1<0$ too.
+The current consists of DC and AC (modulated) components, i.e.,